tomerguttman/SDMarket/README.md

 - [x] Load data from and XML file
 - [x] JavaFX GUI

+## Contributing

+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute to SDMarket.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Team & Credits

 - Authors: <a href="mailto:tomerguttman27@gmail.com" target="_blank">Tomer Guttman</a>, <a href="mailto:ohadslu@gmail.com" target="_blank">Ohad Slutzky</a>